Why Getting Clear on Your WHY Matters for Women Business Owners

 Today, there’s a lot more data to back up what Sinek says.
 The bottom line is that humans do better when we do better.
 Pursuing your purpose actually leads to better sleep, better overall health and better quality of life.
 And research shows people who commit themselves to a cause greater than themselves actually live longer.

 Simon Sinek described it best when he said, “People don’t buy what you do, they buy why you do it.”
 But there’s more to it than that.
 More than ever, consumers are supporting brands that align with their values.
 Over 80 percent of consumers said they’d make a cause-related purchase every year.
-More than 90 percent say they’d support a company aligned with their values, and nearly three-quarters would boycott a brand that exhibits practices contrary to their beliefs.
+More than 90 percent say they’d support a company aligned with their values.
+Nearly three-quarters would boycott a brand that exhibits practices contrary to their beliefs.

-If you’ve thought about pursuing your purpose, what are you waiting for?
-My book, “Whyography: Building a Brand Fueled by Purpose,” serves as your guide.
+If you’ve thought about pursuing your purpose, my book, “Whyography: Building a Brand Fueled by Purpose,” serves as your guide.
 It provides dozens of tools, plus more than 30 inspirational stories of women business owners leading with their WHY.

 About the Author

-Chris Olsen is a broadcast media veteran turned communications consultant, educator and the author of “Whyography: Building a Brand Fueled by Purpose.”
+Chris Olsen is a book designer, publisher, educator and the author of “Whyography: Building a Brand Fueled by Purpose.”
 The founder of Publish Her and Publish Her Story, Chris has helped thousands of women tell their stories and publish their books.

 About Publish Her

-Publish Her is a female-founded publisher dedicated to elevating the words, writing and stories of women.
+Publish Her is a female-founded publisher dedicated to educating authors and elevating the words, writing and stories of women.
 We are passionate about amplifying the voices of women of color, women with disabilities and members of the LGBTQ+ community.
 We aim to make publishing an attainable, exciting and collaborative process for all.
-Publish Her specializes in print-on-demand books, workbooks, journals, magazines and more.